 University placement scheme

-A scheme that we are particularly proud of is our industry year student placement scheme that has been running for many years.
-The scheme is advertised openly at the beginning of each year for a placement that starts in June.
-As Stonewall Diversity Champions and London Living Wage employers we have been attracting excellent applicants.
+A scheme that we are particularly proud of is our industry year student placement scheme that has been running for 10 years.
+The scheme is advertised openly at the beginning of each year for a placement that starts in Summer.
+As London Living Wage employers, we have been attracting excellent applicants.
 We have been particularly targeting students from non-Russell Group universities.
 Our students return to university after a year at Gatehouse Chambers to complete their university degree, watched proudly by their ex-Gatehouse Chambers colleagues who are willing them success!
 The testimonials below from our three most recent students (from the University of Kent, Sheffield Hallam and Northampton Universities) reflects how effective this scheme is:

 “I have thoroughly enjoyed working at Gatehouse Chambers this past year.
 I have learned many transferable skills from working as part of the both the Marketing and IT teams.
 As a Business and IT student, working as Marketing and IT Assistant at Gatehouse Chambers has been the perfect place to put into practice my academic knowledge.
 Through working as part of smaller teams, I have had a hands-on, on-the-job approach to both Marketing and IT.
 Working in a hybrid role, I have been able to learn how IT and Marketing work together on branding and online communications.
 Working as part of the Marketing team, I have gained experience and skills in events, PR, client relationship management and online digital marketing which included managing the Gatehouse Chambers’ website, newsletters and social media presences.
 As well as this, I have been able to learn how to run a busy podcast series which included being involved with all aspects from recording, editing and uploading followed by advertisement.
 As part of the IT department, I have gained experience in a number of server support matters – diagnosing and solving an array of different IT issues through learning on-the-job.
 Gatehouse Chambers has been a brilliant first step into my professional career and I have enjoyed working as part of a friendly, supporting and welcoming team.”
 Raisha